jeherve/jp-post-views/readme.txt

 4. You can use a functionality plugin like [this one](https://wordpress.org/plugins/code-snippets/) to add a custom code snippet to your site without making changes to your theme.
 In that code snippet, you can decide on which pages the post views should be displayed.
 In [this example](https://gist.github.com/jeherve/6328c232f91977a6924805d93490c152), the counter will be displayed at the bottom of all posts, only on posts pages.

 == Changelog ==

+= 1.5.0 =
+Release Date: February 9, 2023

+* Add a new filter, `jp_post_views_cache_duration`, allowing you to change the duration of the local cache for the post views.

 = 1.4.0 =
 Release Date: December 6, 2022